Senator Connell and Legislative Water Panel Probe the Future

 “We’ve listened over the last several months, at least in my neck of Montana, about the recognition of climate change on affecting fire behavior … discussing whether it’s drought from climate change, whether it’s an annual or persistent situation,” Connell said.

-He asked Dave Schmid, acting forester of the Northern Region of the U.S Forest Service, if his agency was re-evaluating its vegetation management plans for all of the forests “in light of this perceived climate change?”
+He asked Dave Schmid, deputy forester of the Northern Region of the U.S Forest Service, if his agency was re-evaluating its vegetation management plans for all of the forests “in light of this perceived climate change?”

 Schmid said the science is reflected in the planning processes now underway at forests including the Helena-Lewis and Clark, Custer-Gallatin and Flathead.